 The database automatically creates an execution ID when you begin a database operation.
 You can also specify your own execution ID.

-5.2 Creating a Database Operation
+Creating a Database Operation

-A composite database operation can be created by using procedures in the PL/SQL package DBMS\SQL\MONITOR.
+You can create a composite database operation using the $\tt DBMS\SQL\MONITOR$ package subprograms.